L2jLiga/xd2svg/README.md

    xd2svg-cli InputFile.xd [options]

      options:
        -o, --output       - specify output path (default FileName directory or FileName.svg) -s, --single       - specify does output should be single file with all artboards or directory with separated each other (default: true)
+       -d, --disable-svgo - option to disable SVGO optimizations
    ```

 Or [import package into your project](example)